 - Monographs, International Agency for Research on Cancer, Volumes 1-34

 - Any other chemical with recognized hazardous properties.

-Material Safety Data Sheets (MSDS) are information sheets provided by the manufacturer or distributor of products containing hazardous materials.
+Safety Data Sheets (SDS) are information sheets provided by the manufacturer or distributor of products containing hazardous materials.
 These sheets contain information about the physical and chemical properties of the hazardous ingredients as well as important health information.